-Most women from the age of 25 to 49 will have one every three years, and then from 50 to 64 will have it every five years.
+Most women from the age of 25 to 49 will have a smear test every three years, and then from 50 to 64 will best tested every five years.
 A small number continue to have them beyond 65 years.

 If the test is a routine one, in many cases it will not be done in pregnancy as the results are more difficult to interpret.
 Instead, if you are planning to get pregnant you could ask your GP to bring the test date forward, before you conceive.
 If you are already pregnant when you get your reminder, you test will usually be postponed until three months after you have had your baby.